ashwanth1109/Mongoose/README.md

 # MONGOOSE & MONGO DB

 This repo is meant to be a resource for me (and hopefully others) for developing in Mongoose.
 As I was learning the stack, I found it difficult to understand the stack and I wanted to create notes to refer to while working with Mongoose & Mongo DB.
 For beginners, I strongly recommend reading the book 'Mongoose for Application Development' by Simon Holmes [Packt Publishing].
-That was one of the few books I managed to find that went into great detail about using Mongoose.
+That was one of the few books I managed to find that went into great detail about using Mongoose and this is the book that Im making these notes from (for non commercial purposes).
 Since it was released in 2013, Im hoping to update some of the outdated information from the book and publish them here based on the Mongoose API documentation.
 If any information is inaccurate or you would like to contribute some content, feel free to raise an issue and we can integrate content using pull requests.

 ### The Technology Stack - Node.js, npm, MongoDB, and Express